All categories

 Knoll's Law of Media Accuracy

-"Everything you read in the newspapers is absolutely true except for that rare story of which you happen to have firsthand knowledge."
-The perception that media reports can often contain inaccuracies, especially when you personally know the details of the story being covered.
-The law underscores the importance of critical thinking and skepticism when consuming news and information from the media.
+"Everything you read in the newspapers is absolutely true — except for that rare story of which you have firsthand knowledge."
+A wry reminder that media accuracy looks different from the inside.

 EverydayConcepts.io